IgorSondors/text_detector/README.md

 - Follow [this](https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781) instructions for building CUDA and Cudnn dependencies if you use Windows/

-If you want to check possibility of training model on GPU execute [this](https://github.com/IgorSondors/cv-trash/blob/master/TFcheck.py)
+If you want to check possibility of training model on GPU execute [this program](https://github.com/IgorSondors/cv-trash/blob/master/TFcheck.py)

-### Tensorflow Object Detection API
+### 2) Tensorflow Object Detection API

 - clone [this](https://github.com/tensorflow/models.git) repository